-On Friday, October 21, at approximately 8:30 A.M., Judith Reynolds, owner of what happened- The Cupcake Factory, arrived at her establishment to find that it had been robbery and . robbed and vandalized overnight.
-The front window of the shop at 128 Broad where vandalization Street was broken, and chairs and tables were overturned throughout the café what a area.
-Additionally, the cash register had been pried open and emptied of money. interesting mess!
-The thieves attempted to open the safe as well, but were unsuccessful.
-Ms. money was detail Reynolds used her cell phone to report the crime to the police.
-She also phoned stolen the proprietor of Primo Pizza, located at 130 Broad Street, as she noticed that the another business door of that restaurant showed signs of forced entry.
-The police department is was affected asking anyone with information to call 555-2323. unclear if anything was taken from Primo Pizza from this report
+when who what happened- robbery and vandalization On Friday, October 21, at approximately 8:30 A.M., Judith Reynolds, owner of The Cupcake Factory, arrived at her establishment to find that i t had been robbed and vandalized overnight.
+The front window of the shop at t 128 Broad where Street was broken, and chairs and tables were overturned through out the café interesting detail - area.
+Additionally, the cash register had been pried open and emptied l of money . what a The thieves attempted to open the safe as well, but were unsucc essful .
+Ms. mess! money was Reynolds used her cell phone to report the crime to the police.
+She a lso phoned stolen another the proprietor of Primo Pizza, located at 130 Broad Street, as she noti ced that the business was affected door of that restaurant showed signs of forced entry.
+The police department is asking anyone with information to call 555-2323. unclear if anything was 🗕 taken fro m Primo Pizza from this , report